 – I have to focus on college applications

-– Coach says I have to stay eligible
+– My coach says I have to stay eligible

 These goals to finish strong, whether or not they’re achieved, do not mark an “end point” for your student.
-A step back doesn’t mean full failure, and on the other end of the spectrum, success can be celebrated and the bar can be raised.
+A step back doesn’t mean full failure, but on the other end of the spectrum, success should be celebrated and is an opportunity to raise the bar!
 Take pride in your student’s progress and success… but don’t stop now.
 Finish strong!